hpgavin/HPGdaac/README.md

 **HPGdaac** works on the Raspberry Pi 4B (and earlier?) hardware running the 2023-12-05 release of **32 bit** Raspsbery Pi OS (Debian 12 (bookworm) kernel 6.1.0-rpi4-rpi-v7l) patched with PREEMPT_RT.

-1. clone software from github to your RPi, e.g., to your ~/Code/ directory
+1. Clone source code from github to your RPi, e.g., to your `~/Code/` directory
 ```
 mkdir ~/Code
 cd ~/Code